bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And what I've come up with here is a way to kind of avoid having to do at least a specialized soft fork.
 So you don't need a soft fork that literally is only in order to enable Blind Merged mining.
 You can even do it without a soft fork, but there are some sacrifices and we'll get into that later on.
-But this kind of means essentially that now since there's no longer a specific software required, it's kind of inevitable.
+But this kind of means essentially that now since there's no longer a specific soft fork required, it's kind of inevitable.
 This is going to happen.
 So just to give you a better idea, let me show you with some pictures.
 Imagine the Bitcoin blockchain and this little pink blob is this unique location that people have to bid for.